FightPandemics/FightPandemics/README.md

 ## Project Setup

 1. Fork or Clone this repository
+1. Install [nvm](https://github.com/nvm-sh/nvm) (for Mac/Linux), or [nvm-windows](https://github.com/coreybutler/nvm-windows) (for Windows).
+1. Using nvm, install Node 12 or greater, e.g. `nvm install v12.19.0`.
+1. Install root dependencies (required for pre-commit tasks), `npm install`
-2. There are two ways to set up the app: Docker or Local Setup.
+1. There are two ways to set up the rest of the app: Docker or Local Setup.
 It is strongly recommended to use the Docker Setup, but if you are unable to install Docker, you have the option of setting up the app locally.

 If, at any point, you are having trouble setting up the app, please use Slack's search bar to search for exisiting questions.
 Also do not hesitate to ask us for assistance in the `#engineering` Slack channel!
 In order to speed up assistance, please mention the method that you are using to set up the app, as well as the operating system that you are using.